Q. What is all this about?

 Q. Will you house any works that are found on the Internet?

-A. Yes, if either 1)the publisher charges to download them.
+Yes, if either 1)the publisher charges to download them.
 Or 2) Occassionally we may make purchases that will later be released to the Internet.
 If this happens we will offer the books back to the donor.
 If the donor declines we may contribute them to a library, or keep them.